 I am Julie Hooper: type-1 diabetic, health blogger, and world traveler.

-Although I am currently working in nutrition and diabetes clinical research at the UCSF Institute for Health and Aging, I am excited to announce that I have accepted my offer into the coordinated Master of Public Health/Registered Dietitian graduate program at UNC Chapel Hill!
+I am currently pursuing a graduate degree in nutrition in the Master of Public Health/Registered Dietitian graduate program at UNC Chapel Hill!

 I created Type1Traveler.org in 2011 while interning on a State Department grant in Suva, Fiji.
 As part of that grant, I assisted journalists at Fiji TV, in producing programming on how to manage diabetes for a local audience.
 Inspired by my experiences in broadcasting, I set out to create a space to discuss nutrition, local food concerns, diabetes management, and international travel.
 Type 1 Traveler was born.